For those wanting to know more about Chesapeake Bay Retrievers in the UK

 There are three adult Chesapeakes and a litter of puppies looking for new homes with experienced and knowledgeable owners.
 For more information, see the Rescue page.

 Please take a few minutes to complete the new health survey.
 It is very short!
 Please complete a separate form for each dog you have owned.
 Only dogs born in 1995 or afterwards to be included.
 Please complete it for healthy dogs as well as dogs that have had a health problem.

-Part 1 of the survey will run until April 2014.
+Part 1 of the survey will run until the end of April 2014.
 Please keep an eye on the website for the results and details of Part 2.

 The survey asks for the KC registered name of your dog, as well as your own name.
 These details are required only to verify that each completed form is a separate dog.
 Several people have realised after submitting their form, that they forgot to include something, so it is useful to be able to identify dogs as they come in.
 However, none of the dogs will be identified in the results.
 Only the Breed Health Coordinator will see the individual responses.
 The survey results will be a summary of the information supplied, and the details of individual dogs will remain completely anonymous.

 Please note that the CBRC does not have a Facebook page.
 Any comments and opinions that appear on Facebook belong to individuals, and in no way represent the Chesapeake Bay Retriever Club.

 Kirsty Watts has compiled a list of shows that usually have Chesapeake classes, which you can download here.

 There are a few team events each year where we are invited to run a team of Chesapeakes in inter-breed working tests.
 If you would like your dog to be considered for the team, please contact Jason Mayhew on 07808 518000.